-He shall preside at all board meetings, Executive Committee meetings, the Annual Meeting and any other meetings deemed necessary.
+The Chair shall preside at all board meetings, Executive Committee meetings, the Annual Meeting and any other meetings deemed necessary.

-He shall sign all required documents, be an ex-officio member of all committees and perform any other duties that can reasonably be expected of the Association’s senior official.
+The Chair shall sign all required documents, be an ex-officio member of all committees and perform any other duties that can reasonably be expected of the Association's senior official.